 27. The Duke of Clarence

-The Duke of Clarence is an 18th century, London tavern inspired pub in the heart of Sydney’s CBD.
+The Duke of Clarence is the 18th century, London tavern inspired pub that doubles as one of the best bars in Sydney CBD.
 In the colder months, you’ll want to get in early and poach the seats by the fireplace.
 They’ve got all the brews you’d expect on tap at a pub, as well as a fancy cocktail or two at the bar.
 Their food menu is just as British, with fish butty’s and Sunday roasts.

 Address: 152-156 Clarence Street, Sydney NSW 2000